chowlet5/openWLE/README.md

-# OpenWLE: An open-source workflow computational wind load evaluation of tall buildings
+# OpenWLE: An open-source workflow for the computational wind load evaluation of tall buildings

 Data and Code for the paper: [Insert Paper Link]